tormol/tiprotd/README.md

 ## Implemented protocols

-* echo (TCP and UDP port 7)
+* echo (TCP and UDP port 7, unix stream and datagram socket)
-* discard (TCP and UDP port 9)
+* discard (TCP and UDP port 9, unix stream and datagram socket, posix message queue)
-* QOTD (TCP and UDP port 17)
+* QOTD (TCP and UDP port 17, unix stream and datagram socket)
-* time (TCP and UDP port 37)
+* time (TCP and UDP port 37, unix stream and datagram socket)

 To prevent being used for UDP amplification DDoS attacks, UDP replies are limited to 1 MiB per IPv4 address or IPv6 /64 network within a 10 minute window.

-I plan to also implement at least daytime (port 13) and TCPMUX (port 1), and want to also support the transport layer protocols SCTP, DCCP and UDPlite as well as unix domain sockets (including SOCK_SEQPACKET)
+I plan to also implement at least daytime (port 13) and TCPMUX (port 1), and want to also support the transport layer protocols SCTP, DCCP, UDPlite, and unix SOCK_SEQPACKET.

 ## Invocation